nyxNyschd/ikt_pwa/README.md

 - a from to share your mum's recipes not to be found online
 - a button "i want to cook this today" which adds the needed ingredients and amounts to the shoppinglist --> triggers a push-notification: "Your flatmate wants to cook today, please support them by going shopping"

-Understanding the branch setup
 ___________________________________

+# Understanding the branch setup

-The author undertook two different approaches to the task.
+The author undertook two different approaches to the task, first due to time management issues, then because of unhappiness with the firebase setup.
+The result is therefore still a work in progress.

 1) main branch: Contains the nearly fully successful approach (but) using firebase server --> description see "implementation", downsides: "disadvantages" firebase_backend is equal to main